chx2/EasyDocs/README.md

 - Easy Configuration: Much of EasyDocs can be modified from one config file.
 This file has it's definitions layed out in very easy-to-understand terms, meaning someone without programming knowledge would be able to know what they're modifying.
 - ADA Compliancy: Documentation generated for the user is fully-ada compliant by default.
 - MVC-Like architecture: The structure of the EasyDocs source means modification is easy.
-No sifting through a gargled codebase for editing the visuals of a specific template.
+No sifting through a gargled code-base for editing the visuals of a specific template.

 ## Prerequisites

-- A web server with PHP 7.2.4+ installed
+- A web server with PHP 7.1.3+ installed
 - File reading/writing permissions(Required for the docs/ folder included in EasyDocs)
 - [Composer](https://getcomposer.org/download/)